chef/chef-web-docs/layouts/shortcodes/chef-server/config_rb_server_settings_ldap.md

 `ldap['tls_enabled']`

 :   Enable TLS.
 When enabled, communication with the LDAP server is done
     using a secure SSL connection on a dedicated port.
-Synonymous with STARTTLS.
+Synonymous with StartTLS.
 This mode is rarely used.
 When `true`, `ldap['port']` is also set to `636`.
 Default value: `false`.
 Must be `false` when `ldap['ssl_enabled']` is `true`.